Somewhere Inbetween Exhibition / October 24th to 30th, 2024 / Lichthof Ost- Humboldt University / Unter den Linden 6, 10117 Berlin

 ︎EXHIBITION

-Collective Listening: Amplifying Voices from The Dzjangal—Jungala Radio
+Collective Listening: Amplifying Voices from The Dzjangal

 Friday, 25 October, 17:00 -19:00

-As part of Somewhere Inbetween activities to expand transdisciplinary collaboration, we invite participants to a Collective Listening session to actively listen to episodes of Jungala Radio, a community-run digital radio station based at Dzjangal in Calais, France—an informal settlement for people-in-transit fleeing wars and violence between 2014-2016.
+As part of Somewhere Inbetween activities to expand transdisciplinary collaboration, we invited participants to a Collective Listening session to actively listen to episodes of Jungala Radio, a community-run digital radio station based at Dzjangal in Calais, France—an informal settlement for people-in-transit fleeing wars and violence between 2014-2016.

 Carla J. Maier (Dr. phil.) is a sound studies and postcolonial studies scholar and editor of Norient Books.
 She has published on electronic, popular, and club music, postcolonial and transcultural aspects of music production and sound art, everyday urban sound practices and sonic ecologies, as well as decolonial approaches in listening practice and research.

 Nocturnal critical walking: How and with Whom Do We Walk at Night?
+Saturday, 26 October, 17:00-19:00

-(free of charge) Starting point: Lichthof Ost, Unten den Linden 6, 10117, Berlin
+Starting point: Lichthof Ost, Unten den Linden 6, 10117, Berlin

-Drawing from the Nocturnal Walking practices of the sound artist Amanda Gutiérrez, the workshop "How and With Whom Do We Walk at Night?", as part of the Somewhere Inbetween activities to create spaces for collaborative practices, this workshop invites participants to explore questions about mobility, visibility and collective care after dark.
+Drawing from the Nocturnal Walking practices of the sound artist Amanda Gutiérrez, the workshop "How and With Whom Do We Walk at Night?", as part of the Somewhere Inbetween activities to create spaces for collaborative practices, this workshop invited participants to explore questions about mobility, visibility and collective care after dark.
 Who can walk freely at night?
 Who remains visible or invisible?
 How do we foster safety and solidarity while navigating urban spaces?
-Set against the backdrop of Humboldt University and Museum Island, this night walk engages with Berlin's colonial legacies, offering a unique lens through which to reflect on these enduring structures.
+Set against the backdrop of Humboldt University and Museum Island, this night walk engaged with Berlin's colonial legacies, offering a unique lens through which to reflect on these enduring structures.

 Amanda Gutiérrez practice explores home, belonging, and identity through sound art and performance.
-Originally trained as a stage designer, she holds an MFA in Media and Performance Studies and is pursuing a Ph.D. at Concordia University, focusing on sound and gender in urban spaces.
+Originally trained as a stage designer, she holds an MFA in Media and Performance Studies and is pursuing a Ph.D. at Concordia University, focusing on sound and gender in urban